Easy College Argumentative Essay Topics

 Got your topic?
 You can follow my full instructions about How to Write an Argument Paper.
 Here is an easy outline format:

-Introduction: Story, scenario or vivid description of the subject.
+Introduction: Tell a story or paint a vivid description of the subject.
+Make sure you explain what the argument is about.
 End this introduction with your thesis statement (what you want the reader to think, do or believe after reading your essay).
 You might want to frame this as a question and answer.

-Body (3 or more paragraphs): Reasons for your thesis, or parts of your thesis answer.
-Write these out as a single sentence first, then expand on them by adding examples, logical explanation and facts.
+Body: The body should be 3 or more paragraphs.
+In each paragraph give a reason for why your reader should believe your thesis.
+Write these reasons as a single sentence first, then expand on them by adding examples, logical explanation and facts.

 Conclusion: Be direct and tell the reader what you want them to take away.
 To make your paper really firm, give a final example or story that backs up your thesis.
 You might also want to tell the reader what you've personally decided.